310 Division Street: Modernizing shelter services to address community need

 What measures are in place for wraparound supports when 310 Division Street becomes operational?

-Council more than doubled investments in the homelessness system in 2023, with levels to be maintained in 2024, which enabled street outreach services to be expanded, so staff who support people experiencing homelessness and support community well-being are available.
+Council more than doubled investments in the homelessness system in 2023, with levels maintained in 2024, which enabled street outreach services to be expanded, so staff who support people experiencing homelessness and support community well-being are available.

 • What safety measures will be in place?